lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 ---
-sidebar_label: 'Create a custom Forwarder URD (1/2)'
+sidebar_label: 'Create a custom LSP1 Delegate forwarder (1/2)'
 sidebar_position: 1
 ---

-# Create a custom forwarder URD
+# Create a custom LSP1 Delegate forwarder

 In this guide, we will create a custom [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver-delegate.md) contract.
 This contract will be called each time the associated UP receives a [LSP7 token](../../standards/nft-2.0/LSP7-Digital-Asset.md), and will forward a certain percentage to another address.
 The use-case it answers is: